Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 # Data collection and analysis {#data-collection-and-analysis}

+The following sections present the empirical data used for this thesis, basing on the empirical study description from section \ref{empirical-study-description}.
+Section \ref{research-methodology} describes how the research was undertaken and the data analysed.
+An overview of the resulting body of empirical data is provided in section \ref{collected-data-overview}.

 ## Research and data analysis methodology {#research-methodology}

 From December 2015 to January 2016, a period of time including a break for seasonal holidays, 20 individual daily events were observed and recorded.
 The time span was chosen both to get a representative sample of dailies and to allow for the potential discovery of a shift in the team's understanding of the system of work and the flow of work through the system.